daos-stack/daos/docs/admin/administration.md

 When up and running, the entire system can be shutdown with the command:

+`$ dmg system stop [--force]`

+The output table will indicate action and result.

+While the engines are stopped, the DAOS servers will continue to operate and listen on the management network.

+!!! warning
+    All engines monitor each other and pro-actively exclude unresponsive members.
+It is critical to properly stop a DAOS system as with dmg in the case of a planned maintenance on all or a majority of the DAOS storage nodes.
+An abrupt reboot of the storage nodes might result in massive exclusion that will take time to recover.

+The force option can be passed to dmg system stop for cases when a clean shutown is not working.
+Monitoring is not disabled in this case and spurious exclusion might happen, but the engines are guaranteed to be killed.

+dmg also allows to stop a list of engines identified by ranks or hostnames.
+This is useful to stop (and restart) misbehaving engines.

 `$ dmg system stop [--force] [--ranks <rankset>|--host-ranks <hostset>]`

 - `<rankset>` is a pattern describing rank ranges e.g. 0,5-10,20-100
 - `<hostset>` is a pattern describing host ranges e.g. storagehost[0,5-10],10.8.1.[20-100]

-The output table will indicate action and result.

-DAOS Control Servers will continue to operate and listen on the management network.

 ### Start

-To start the system after a controlled shutdown run the command:
+To start the system after a controlled shutdown, run the command:

-`$ dmg system start [--ranks <rankset>|--host-ranks <hostset>]`
+`$ dmg system start`

 - `<rankset>` is a pattern describing rank ranges e.g. 0,5-10,20-100
 - `<hostset>` is a pattern describing host ranges e.g.